 The gains come from the fact that, in the happy case, layer-1’s full nodes need not execute transactions buried in the belly of the data attached by the ORU operator:

-Less overhead costs incurred because storing data is way cheaper that running whatever logic inside its belly.
+Less overhead costs incurred because storing data is way cheaper than running whatever logic inside its belly.

 Less gas costs per individual transactions because storing data costs less gas than executing transactions.